Social media platforms

 Twitter is a feed of short messages sent to your mobile phone or posted on the Twitter website.
 It's particularly good for receiving reminders on the go, so sign up and set up your mobile and don't miss out on free lunchtime talks, evenings and all those things you intend to go to but somehow slip your mind.

-The National Gallery of Australia uses the facebook page as another way to deliver event details and exhibition dates but there's more—receive wall posts about interesting artists, international art world news and events—interesting stuff that takes our fancy and we hope you'll enjoy too.
+facebook is another great way to stay updated on event details and exhibition dates but there's more—receive wall posts about interesting artists, international art world news and events—interesting stuff that takes our fancy and we hope you'll enjoy too.

-Flickr is a photo sharing website.
+Flickr is our other photo sharing website.
 We like to use it to share our photos of events and artists when they visit the NGA to provide talks and inspiration.
-We are also developing our behind-the-scenes conservation photos, so if you've ever wanted to know more about how artworks are conserved and restored you can see some really interesting images here.

-We are adding video content to You Tube all the time.
+You Tube is where we are adding video content all the time.
 Keep visiting to see more videos of artist talks, video projects and more.

-If Google+ is your preferred way to stay in touch join us for event details and exhibition dates, posts about interesting artists, international art world news and events.
+Google+ is your way to stay in touch.
+Join us for event details and exhibition dates, posts about interesting artists, international art world news and events.

 The National Gallery of Australia is an Australian Government Agency.